witheve/docs/drafts/guides/forprogrammers.md

 - Pay attention to the presence or absence of data.
 - Pay attention to the shape of records and what makes the data in a record unique
 - Don't think in terms of how the machine executes your program.

+## Some Terminology

+- **Entity** - Entities are unique IDs in the Eve DB.
+An entity can represent anything - a person, a business, a message, an application, a button, etc.
+- **Fact** - Facts describe entities.
+Each fact is composed of an attribute and a value, and is associated with a specific entity.
+Facts might be a person's age, an employee's salary, a department's budget, etc.
+- **Record** - Records are composed of facts.
+In Eve, you select records from the database by supplying a pattern of attributes, and any records matching that pattern are returned to you.
+For example, a record might be the ages, salaries, and departments of employees.

+# Eve for the Imperative Programmer

+If you're anything like the typical programmer, you've used imperative programming languages your entire career.
+Javascript, C, C++, Python, Ruby, Java, Rust, Go -- these are all examples of imperative programming languages.

+Practitioners of these languages may find Eve a little foreign at first, because Eve is a type of declarative language.
+How do you achieve iteration if you can't use a loop?
+How do you create resuable, maintainable code if you can't create functions?

+The purpose of this document is to demystify declarative programming, and enourage you to approach problem solving with a declarative mindset.
+Let's start by going deeper into what declarative programming is, and how it fits into the imperative world you know so well.

 ## Delcarative vs. Imperative Programs